 Quentin Coldwater probably wasn't expecting much more from his day than an entrance interview to Princeton and an awful lot of boredom and amateur magic tricks, with perhaps a few daydreams about the world of Fillory, a magical kingdom from the books he read as a child.
 However, things take a turn for the strange when his interviewer turns up dead, and one of the paramedics at the scene decides to hand over some of the deceased's belongings to Quentin; this leads him quite abruptly onto the grounds of the Wizarding School Brakebills, which, after an especially arduous examination, accepts him as a student.
 After five long years at Brakebills, our hero drifts in Manhattan as a fully-fledged magician with far too much time on his hands... up until he discovers that Fillory, the world he always dreamed of visiting, is very real- and within reach.The sequel, The Magician King, focuses on Quentin as king of Fillory along with three characters from the previous book, and on a quest he undertakes for seemingly no reason other than to defeat his own ennui, but quickly turns into something a great deal more serious.
-This is alternated with the story of Julia's own path of magic after parting ways with Quentin, intersecting at various points with the plot of the first novel.A third novel, The Magician's Land, is set to be published sometime in 2013-2014.
+This is alternated with the story of Julia's own path of magic after parting ways with Quentin, intersecting at various points with the plot of the first novel.A third novel, The Magician's Land, was published in Summer 2014.

 Provides Examples Of:

 Action Girl: You do not mess with Alice.
 She's not only powerful and confident in fights, but when she was denied entry to Brakebills, she found out the location of the school and broke through its protective magical barrier herself.
 She was literally admitted because they had no way of keeping her out.

 Anti-Hero: Quentin.
 Many of his fellow students as well.